mraqkhan/data-analyst-nanodegree/P6 - Tell Stories with Data Visualization/README.md

-## Data Visualization: Titanic Data Visualization by James Gallagher
+## Analysis of passengers, focusing on classes, age and more onboard the Titanic by James Gallagher

 ### Summary